singularitti/vscode-julia-formatter/README.md

 ## Note
 The [latest (1.5.0+) julia-vscode plugin](https://github.com/julia-vscode/julia-vscode) already supports `JuliaFormatter.jl` as its default formatter.
 This plugin will be deprecated.
+If you want to continue using some of its features, have a look at [0h7z/vscode-julia-format](https://github.com/0h7z/vscode-julia-format).

 ## Features